GeoBIMpro/lanetracker/README.md

 # Lanetracker

-Detects lanes on for a autonomous camera
+Detects lanes on a track for an autonomous rover

 **lanedetect_edges.py** uses edge detection and hough lines to detect lane edges